RubyCrypto/ed25519/README.md

 [![Build Status](https://secure.travis-ci.org/tarcieri/red25519.png?branch=master)](http://travis-ci.org/tarcieri/red25519)

-Red25519 provides a Ruby binding to the Ed25519 public-key signature system based on elliptic curves and created by Dan Bernstein et al. An implementation in C is taken from the SUPERCOP benchmark suite.
+Red25519 provides a Ruby binding to the Ed25519 public-key signature system based on elliptic curves and created by Dan Bernstein et al. Two implementations are provided: a MRI C extension which uses the "ref" implementation from the SUPERCOP benchmark suite, and a pure Java version which is a direct port of the Python implementation.

 Ed25519 provides a 128-bit security level, that is to say, all known attacks take at least 2^128 operations, providing the same security level as AES-128, NIST P-256, and RSA-3072.

 ![Ed25519 Diagram](https://raw.github.com/tarcieri/red25519/master/ed25519.png)